R-macos/recipes/README.md

  * `Source-URL:` URL of the source tar ball (required*)

+ * `Source-SHA256:` optional, SHA256 hash of the source file.
+   If set, the integrity of the downloaded file is checked (recommended).

  * `Depends:` comma separated list of dependent recipes, i.e. recipes that must be successfully installed before this one.
 Optional version specification of the form `rcp (>= min.ver)` is allowed for individual